in-n-out burger recipe sauce recipe cheeseburger

 It happens all the time.
-Someone asks me if I miss living in California, a question I find truly appropriate.
-After all, I did live there for most of my life and in some ways, we are still adjusting to a much different life in more rural northern Colorado.
+People often ask me if I miss living in California, and it’s a question that hits close to home.
+After all, I spent most of my life there, and moving to rural northern Colorado meant adjusting to a different pace of life.

 An In-N-Out Burger is always made to order.
 The ingredients are never frozen and of the highest quality and freshness.
 An In-N-Out Burger is saucy, even drippy.
 It’s juicy and slightly crunchy.
 The bun is soft and warm, but also toasted.
 The pickles are the perfect level of sour and they snap when you first bite into the burger.
 The lettuce is unashamedly iceberg, the cheese American, and the tomatoes hot-house ripened.
 Customers get their choice of a raw onion slice or “grilled” onions, which are well caramelized so they’re sweet and slightly syrupy.